 Colonialism & Collective Trauma - Europe & Africa

-In this Lab we will be researching the collective trauma that is present in Africa and in Europe due to both historical and ongoing injustices.
-Facilitators and participants will together explore the traumas and some of the many ways that they manifest.
-We will also be seeking to feel and ‘presence’ our experience of these traumas.
-The exploration will be guided by some broad initiating questions and we will deepen the search with more specific questions that emerge.
-Europe and Africa are large continents, comprising many and varied countries, so we will explore these questions through the specific perspectives and experiences that participants bring.
+In this Lab we researched the collective trauma that is present in Africa and in Europe due to the historical and ongoing injustices of colonialism.
+Europe and Africa are large continents, comprising many and varied countries, so we will explore these questions through the specific perspectives and experiences that participants brought to the Lab.

-- What constitutes the historical background to European colonialism in Africa?
+- What constitutes the historical background to colonialism?

-- How does the trauma of European colonialism in Africa influence the construction of identity and the process of ‘othering’ e.g. between Africans, Europeans, people of African descent living in Europe, people of European descent living in Africa?
+- How does the trauma of colonialism influence our identities and the process of ‘othering’ e.g. between Africans, Europeans, people of African descent living in Europe and people of European descent living in Africa?

-- How does the trauma of European colonialism in Africa influence the development of worldviews and cultural architecture governing the current relationships between and within African and European countries e.g. development agendas & aid, trade agreements, educational systems, migration patterns?
+- How does the trauma of colonialism influence the development of our worldviews and shape the current relationships between and within African and European countries?

 - How does our use of language reflect and reinforce the consequences of this trauma?

 - How does the trauma of colonialism show itself through us in times of crisis (e.g. Covid-19, climate emergencies)?